 For the 2019 edition of the Tour Auto Optic 2000 DK Engineering took part with the recently restored Carreras Colombia Shelby Cobra (driven by James Cottingham and Andrew Smith).
 The event consisting of 240 competitors took place from the 29th to the 4th of April 2019.
 This year it started from the Grand Palais in Paris and finished in Deauville via five legs and 14 special stages.
-Follow this 6 part series to see how they got on....
+Follow this 6 part series to see how they got on.

-James Cottingham introduces the series from the Grand Palais in Paris, going over the Carreras Colombia car, talking about last years disaster as well as well as their high hopes for the 2019 Tour Auto rally.
+James Cottingham introduces the series from the Grand Palais in Paris, going over the Carreras Colombia car, talking about last years disaster as well as their high hopes for the 2019 Tour Auto rally.

-The chaps are now horrendously behind on points but they still tackle each race circuit and special stage with the same determination as if they were jostling for first position.
+Team Carreras Colombia are now horrendously behind on points but they still tackle each race circuit and special stage with the same determination as if they were jostling for first position.
 Andrew Smith manages to win two special stages while James has a tussle with an armco and “restyles” the front wing of the car.

-After a mixed week, team Carreras Colombia crossed the line winning an impressive 6 out of 11 special stages and Andrew Smith managed to send the Cobra to victory at Le Mans Bugatti Circuit on the final day.
+After a dramatic week, team Carreras Colombia crossed the line winning an impressive 6 out of 11 special stages and Andrew Smith managed to send the Cobra to victory at Le Mans Bugatti Circuit on the final day.
 The Cobra hadn’t managed to win this year but it did show that it was very capable of winning… so stay tuned for next year!